-10) Floppy Disk Drive Connector (34-1 pin FLOPPY)
+12. Floppy disk drive connector (34-1 pin FLOPPY)

 This connector supports the provided floppy drive ribbon cable.
-After connecting the single end to the board, connect the two plugs on the other end to the floppy drives.
-(Pin 5 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 5 plugged).
+After connecting one end to the motherboard, connect the other end to the floppy drive.
+(Pin 5 is removed to prevent incorrect insertion when using ribbon cables with pin 5 plug).

-A7N266-VM Floppy Disk Drive Connector
+P4S533-VM Floppy Disk Drive Connector